developersCradle/git-complete/README.md

 [The Course at Udemy](https://www.udemy.com/course/git-complete/)

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 <!--
-Linkedin puts this shit front, when clicking from private mode x(.
+LinkedIn puts this shit front, when clicking from private mode x(.
 Need to put this to make jump working every case ?trk=public_profile_see-credential
 -->